-As part of its annual governance review process (completed in June 2021), the Company established its inaugural Anti-Bribery and Anti-Corruption Policy.
+The Company has established an Anti-Bribery and Anti-Corruption Policy (last reviewed in June 2023).
 The Company is committed to preventing any form of bribery and corruption and to upholding all laws relevant to these issues, including the Anti-Corruption Legislation.
 In order to support this commitment, the Company has adopted its Anti-Bribery and Anti-Corruption Policy to ensure that it has effective procedures in place to prevent bribery and corruption.